sailbot-vt/OLD-sailbot-21/README.md

 To run tests locally before pushing, run `make test` on macOS or Linux, or run each command under `test` in `Makefile` separately on Windows.

 Test coverage should be as complete as is practical – for most classes, it should be 90% to 100%.
 Recall that robustness is our first design requirement.

+To view test coverage, run `coverage report` in the context of the `p3_7env` virtual environment.